Wind-River/vxworks7-client-for-aws/Readme.md

 This README page provides a quick summary of how to build and run the AWS IoT device SDK for C that will reside in VxWorks 7 on your device.
 The AWS IoT device SDK for C is an embedded C client library for interacting with the AWS Internet of Things (IoT) Platform.
 This client library is not provided in VxWorks 7 RPM packages or on the VxWorks 7 product DVDs .
 You will need to manually install this library on VxWorks 7.

+### Project License

+The license for this project is the BSD-3-Clause.
+Text of BSD-3-Clause license and other applicable license notices can be found in the LICENSE_NOTICES.txt file in the top level directory.
+Each source files should include a license notice that designates the licensing terms for the respective file.

 ### Prerequisite

 Before install the AWS IoT device SDK for C in VxWorks 7, please prepare your development environment: